knolist/knolist/README.md

 python3 manage.py db upgrade
 ```

+### Data Modeling
+- The models used for this app can be found in `app/main/models/models.py`
+- The database consists of three tables: `projects`, `sources`, and `edges`
+- `projects` table:
+    - Represents Project objects
+    - Contains an `id` (primary key), the `title` of the project, and the `user_id` of the user
+    that owns the project (this ID comes from Auth0 authentication, so there's no local users database)
+    - Through SQLAlchemy, the Project object also contains a `sources` field, which represents the one-to-many
+    relationship between projects and sources. `sources` holds a list of all Source objects owned by
+    the project.
+    - The model contains insert, update, delete, and format helper functions.
+- `sources` table:
+    - Represents Source objects
+    - Contains an `id` (primary key), the source's `url`, `title`, `content` (which is extracted based on the URL
+    and used for search purposes), `highlights` (stored as a JSON array), `notes` (stored as a JSON array),
+    `x_position` and `y_position` (integers representing the position of the source in the project graph),
+    and `project_id` (a foreign key that refers to the `projects` table)
+    - Through SQLAlchemy, the Source object also contains a `project` field, which returns the Project object
+    that owns the source.
+It also has `next_sources` and `prev_sources`, which are two lists of the sources
+    to which the current source is connected.
+This many-to-many relationship is encapsulated by the `edges` table.
+    - The table also has a uniqueness constraint to ensure that, within a given project, there will be no more than one
+    instance of any given URL.
+    - The model contains insert, update, delete, format_short, and format_long helper functions.
+- `edges` table:
+    - Represents the many-to-many relationship between sources
+    - Contains a `from_id` and a `to_id`, both of which are primary keys, to represent the
+    sources involved in that connection.
 ## Running the server

 From the root directory, first ensure you are working using your created virtual environment.